Sean-Bradley/ComfyUI-Image-Compare/README.md

 You will find the new **Image Compare** node in the **Nodes** menu item under **SBCODE**.

-Or you can double click the workspace and search for `image compare`
+Or you can double click the workspace and search for `image compare`.

 ## Example Usage